 One part of the OECD document that catches the eye is in the section that sets out the aims of the legislation.
 Apart from the obvious issues regarding proper declaration and collection of tax, it also states the objective of improving education regarding tax law.
 Knowing what is and isn’t allowed for people to legally avoid unnecessary taxation, along with which assets should be declared and which shouldn’t be, is fundamental to everyone’s personal financial/tax planning.
 My feeling is that tax-payers will indeed be given some leeway with regards to getting their house in order, but this won’t last forever.

 One such perfectly legal way of avoiding wealth tax for French residents is the 5-year rule.
 This is only available to those who have moved to France and applies to the first 5 years of residence.
 If investments are held in a foreign account and the individual hasn’t previously been French tax resident, there is no requirement to pay wealth tax on this money in the first 5 years of residence.
 Assurance Vie contracts are an ideal way of creating or maintaining an investment portfolio and have many other tax benefits as well.

-In general, governments like insurance based investments as they are safe, good for the economy, and mean individuals will be less reliant on the state to provide retirement income.
+In general, governments like insurance-based investments as they are safe, good for the economy, and mean individuals will be less reliant on the state to provide retirement income.
 Tax declaration doesn’t have to be a complicated job either.
-Many international insurance companies will take care of all calculations on your behalf and pay tax direct to the authorities whenever a taxable event occurs.
-This saves time, and the expense of employing a tax adviser to do this for you.
+Many international insurance companies will take care of all calculations on your behalf and pay tax directly to the authorities whenever a taxable event occurs.
+This saves time and the expense of employing a tax adviser to do this for you.